russelltheprogrammer/tax-projection-individual/README.md

-# Link to taxprojectionindividual application --> This application is still in process.
+# Link to Tax Projection Individual application --> This application is still in process.
 The link will be posted once it is completed.

 ## Overview